MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex06_Detections_Defender.md

     >**Note:** We are purposely generating many incidents for the same data.
 This enables the Lab to use these alerts.

 1. Leave the rest of the options with the defaults.
-Select **Next** button.
+Select the **Next** button.

 1. On the *Alert settings* page, in the *Alert details* section, enter the following: